 Things you need to know before getting a root canal

 Dentists are experts in reducing your pain, discomfort, and cost by suggesting treatments that aim to eliminate infectious teeth without damaging the tooth’s functionality.
 Your teeth and gums can be infected due to various factors and, if left untreated, can result in serious oral issues.
-To treat these issues, you might have to undergo tedious and lengthy procedures.
-You prevent this from happening, you must check with your dental specialist regularly.
+You might have to undergo tedious and lengthy procedures to treat these issues.
+You must check with your dental specialist regularly to prevent this from happening.

 Why is the root canal important?

-A root canal is a final step to treat an infected tooth when all other methods are inadequate.
+A root canal is the final step to treating an infected tooth when all other inadequate methods exist.
 The most commonly found situation is where only the crown part or the tip of the tooth is damaged.
 This type of infection does not require any specialized treatment.
-But, if the infection spreads to the pulp, you will need to get the tooth extracted or have the infected pulp removed.
-Once the infected pulp is removed, the tooth is sealed with a crown to strengthen its structure and maintain its functionality.
-A root canal is considered to be quite effective in fighting off such damages.
+But, if the infection spreads to the pulp, you must get the tooth extracted or have the infected pulp removed.
+Once the infected pulp is removed, the tooth is sealed with a crown to strengthen its structure and maintain functionality.
+A root canal is considered to be quite effective in fighting off such damage.

 root canal